Parklet Resource Guide

 A primary consideration in designing parklets is to minimize permanent physical impacts on their location.
 Typically they are designed to be relatively easily installed and removed as may be required by the City, and the process must be planned and timed in a way that doesn’t interfere with traffic flow.

-All parklets must comply with local regulations and design criteria and possess all required permits, meet ADA requirements, maintain roadway drainage, allow for access to any below-ground utilities, be properly insured, have community support and possess a maintenance plan.
-Parklets are normally required to have a local steward, usually a nearby business or group of businesses who accept the responsibility of keeping the parklet clean and landscaping and street furniture maintained.
+All parklets must comply with parklet design guidelines.
+This includes local regulations and design criteria, acquiring all required permits, meeting ADA requirements, maintaining roadway drainage, allowing for access to any below-ground utilities, being properly insured, having community support, and possessing a maintenance plan.
+Parklets are normally required to have a local steward, usually, a nearby business or group of businesses who accept the responsibility of keeping the parklet clean and landscaping and street furniture maintained.

 When researching the possibility of establishing a parklet in your locality, keep the following issues in mind.